adilharis2001/ERC865Demo/README.md

 1. Head over to http://206.189.43.221:8080/
 2. Connect your metamask to Rinkeby and get some ether from the test faucet
+3. After getting hold of some test ether, hit the "Mint Token" button to receive 1000 ERC865 Token

 Kindly don't spam transactions, hack or bring the node down.
 Please.